simonmichael/hledger/MANUAL.markdown

 simple reporting of foreign currency transactions, but not for tracking fluctuating-value investments or capital gains.

+#### Including other files

+You can pull in the content of additional journal files, by writing lines like this:

+    !include other/file.journal

+#### Set parent account

+You can specify a default parent account in a section of the journal with the `!account` directive:

+    !account home

+    2010/1/1
+        food    $10
+        cash

+    !end

+If `!end` is omitted, the effect lasts to the end of the file.
+The above is equivalent to:

+    2010/01/01
+        home:food           $10
+        home:cash          $-10

+Included files are also affected, eg:

+    !account business
+    !include biz.journal
+    !end
+    !account personal
+    !include personal.journal
+    !end

 #### Timelog reporting

 hledger will also read timelog files in timeclock.el format.
 As a